My Bolens Years

-In January of 1979 I went back to Europe.
-The European Bolens office had move to Zug Switzerland and hired a service manager, Peter Silberschmidt.
+In January 1979, I went back to Europe.
+The European Bolens office had to move to Zug Switzerland and hired a service manager, Peter Silberschmidt.
 Zug is just outside of Zurich.
 I went to Zug first and then to Inglostadt, Germany to the Bolens distributor at Vogma, to work on the safety certifications.
-The German agency was being real difficult and we decided that after a year of work we were not making any progress.
+The German agency was being real difficult, and we decided that after a year of work we were not making any progress.
 We then went to Koln, Germany to the head office of the TUV agency.
 We planned to work with TUV to get the safety certifications we needed to sell the Bolens products in Germany.
 If we could get the German certification, we could then introduce Bolens in the other countries in Europe.

 We then went back to Zug for the weekend.
 Felix and Peter took me to a ski resort up the Alps.
 On Monday Peter and I were supposed to fly to Bologna, Italy to visit Ducati.
 All flights were cancelled due to bad weather, so Peter decided to drive over and through the Alps to Bologna.
 The drive was beautiful through the Italian Alps in the winter, and the Italian side of the Alps was even more beautiful.